Database Imports

 Next steps

-You just fully migrated over your database to PlanetScale with no downtime and no fear of data loss.
+You just fully migrated your database to PlanetScale with no downtime and no fear of data loss.
 So what's next?
 Here are some next steps you can take with your database:

 • Connect to your application — If you haven't already, you can also connect to your application locally.